 '''

 - dns:

+As of Suricata 5.0, version 2 of the eve dns output

+format is the default.

 #version: 2

 Enable/disable this logger.
 Default: enabled.

 #enabled: yes

 Control logging of requests and responses:

 - requests: enable logging of DNS queries

 - responses: enable logging of DNS answers

 By default both requests and responses are logged.

 #requests: no

 #responses: no

 Format of answer logging:

 - detailed: array item per answer

 - grouped: answers aggregated by type

 Default: all

 #formats: [detailed, grouped]

 Types to log, based on the query type.

 Default: all.

 #types: [a, aaaa, cname, mx, ns, ptr, txt]

 '''